skiadas/Calc2Course/notes/compound_interest.md

 Practice Exercises: 7.5 1, 2, 3, 4, 5

-Exercises to turn in (along with those from 7.3 and 7.4): 7.5 6
+Exercises to turn in (along with those from 7.4): 7.5 6, 8

 ## Compound Interest

-In finance there is an interest concept called "compound interest".
+In finance there is an concept called "compound interest".
 The basic idea is simple:

 You have a *principal*, your starting amount of money, $P_0$.
 Then over time you accrue interest based on a fixed annual *rate* $r$.
 So after a year the *balance* on the account would be:
 $$P_0 + P_0\times r = P_0(1+r)$$